Generic Name: triptorelin (TRIP toe REL in)

 Trelstar is a man-made form of a hormone that regulates many processes in the body.

 The Triptodur brand of triptorelin is used to treat precocious puberty in boys and girls who are at least 2 years old.

 Trelstar may also be used for purposes not listed in this medication guide.

 Some people using Trelstar have had new or worsening mental problems or seizures (convulsions).
 Call your doctor right away if you have a seizure, or any unusual changes in mood or behavior (anger, aggression, crying, feeling restless or irritable).

 Trelstar can cause a temporary increase in certain hormones, especially when you first start using Trelstar.
 This may cause side effects that are similar to the condition being treated.

 Before taking this medicine

 Do not use Trelstar if you are pregnant.
-It could harm the unborn baby or cause birth defects.
+It could harm the unborn baby.
 Use effective birth control to prevent pregnancy while you are using this medicine.

 Tell your doctor if you have ever had: